| ETHIOPIAN REALITY: QUO

 connect their personal dislikes of me to my writing that ought to be

+evaluated on its own merit.
 I am writing all this side issues in order to

 remind how deep our hate for each other can turn friends to mortal